Kugelblitz360/C64MEGA65DOCS/future-versions-and-roadmap.md

-Please do not expect a new release of the C64 Core before the end of 2025.
-The main team currently is working on other projects.
+**Please do not expect a release higher than 5.2 of the C64 Core in 2025.** The main team currently is working on other real life projects.
 If you want to speed up development, please come into the team!
 [All code is up on Github!](https://github.com/MJoergen/C64MEGA65)

 There also is a full [Roadmap](https://github.com/MJoergen/C64MEGA65/blob/master/ROADMAP.md) of planned new features and enhancements.